-Home / Products / Products by product area / Subsea systems / Autonomous Underwater Vehicles - AUV / HUGIN Autonomous underwater vehicles
+Home / Products / Products by product area / Subsea systems / Autonomous Underwater Vehicles - AUV / Autonomous underwater vehicle - HUGIN AUV

 Autonomous underwater vehicle - HUGIN

 Flexible systems with unmatched performance

 Our HUGIN Autonomous Underwater Vehicles offer the ultimate in autonomous remote subsea survey capability.
-These free-swimming autonomous underwater vehicles are characterized by great manoeuvrability and high accuracy of stabilization.
+These free-swimming autonomous underwater vehicles are characterized by great manoeuvrability and high accuracy of stabilisation.
 Hydrodynamic shape, accurate instruments and excellent battery capacity makes these AUV's ideal choices.